splunk/github-audit-log-monitoring-add-on-for-splunk/README.md

 GitHub apps cannot be installed on the enterprise level.
 The REST API requires enterprise admin privileges which are out of scope for GitHub apps.

+## Support

+Support for Github Audit Log Monitoring Add-On for Splunk is run through [Github Issues](https://github.com/splunk/github-audit-log-monitoring-add-on-for-splunk/issues).
+Please open a new issue for any support issues or for feature requests.
+You may also open a Pull Request if you'd like to contribute additional dashboards, eventtypes for webhooks, or enhancements you may have.

 ## Troubleshooting

 ### Read logs in Splunk